I sat in my small cabin as the waves gently rocked my bed. My face revealed a big goofy grin. I was on an adventure!

 Six feet into the crevasse, I finally got enough force to jam my ice axe into the wall in front of me.
 I supported myself with my back up against the opposing wall.
 Meanwhile, my feet were dangling.

 In a line that I would get teased about for the rest of the trip, I broke the silence of my startled climbing crew, “guys… I am doing okay!”.
-For a reason that I will never know, I yelled it in a voice better suited for a cartoon character.
+For a reason that I will never know, I yelled it in a voice better suited for a cartoon character than a person in the middle of a near-death experience.

 They tightened the rope and I started the process of climbing out.